Angelo Caroli

-Angelo Caroli (7 April 1937 - 17 November 2020) was an Italian professional football player, journalist and author.
+Angelo Caroli (7 April 1937 – 17 November 2020) was an Italian professional footballer, journalist and author.

 Career

 Caroli was born in L'Aquila.
 Caroli was a forward player.

 At 27 he retired from football, and started to work for Tuttosport as a journalist.
 Writing became his next muse, and he started to publish poetry and novels.
 On 17 November 2020, Caroli died at the age of 83.